 All ships intending to embark on voyages in the high risk area must report their planned route to the Maritime Security Centre Horn Of Africa (MSCHOA) and report to the UKMTO.
 Furthermore, relevant self-protecting measures must be taken.

 In connection with voyages off West Africa, the industry "Interim Guidelines for Owners, Operators and Masters for protection against piracy in the Gulf of Guinea region" provide recommendations that take account of the specific conditions in the area and, at the same, refer to the relevant parts of the BMP4.
+The IMO also refers to the guidelines (Circular letter no. 3394).

 Other relevant guidelines on the prevention of piracy and protection of seafarers